Food and Drink

 Food and Drink Prices

 Menorca is one of the more expensive places in Spain as much needs to be imported on just a few regular ships.
 Prices in Beach Resorts will always tend to be higher due to their shorter selling season.
 Non Spanish branded foods and drink are significantly higher, but those coming via continent eg German are not marked up so heavily.
-Meals spending price guide
+Average cost of eating out

 Eating out in Restaurants